German Chancellor Fellowship

 Yes, as soon as you have submitted your application online you will receive a short confirmation of reception by email.

 The Humboldt Foundation will invite about 15 pre-selected candidates from each of the five countries for an interview and a group discussion to Bonn.
 The Selection Committee is composed of well-respected leaders from various areas of society and will select up to ten candidates per country by majority vote.

 How can I prepare for the Selection Meeting?

 The interview lasts about twenty minutes and will be conducted in German or English.
-The Selection Committee's questions may refer to your project, your motivation, your professional or academic background, your interest in Germany, your career plans, as well as the impact that a one-year stay in Germany might have on your future professional career.
+The Selection Committee's questions may refer to your motivation, your professional or academic background, your interest in Germany, your career plans, your project as well as the impact that a one-year stay in Germany might have on your future professional career.

 Will I be notified of the reasons for a rejection?

 In each selection round, the best applicants will be selected for a fellowship.
 Approval or rejection of an application is always directly related to the qualifications of the other applicants.
 Thus, it is usually impossible to provide detailed reasons for a rejection.
 The Humboldt Foundation does however offer all rejected interview candidates individual feedback.